Frequently Asked Questions

 Why is it that some reinstatements appear to be of poor quality?

 Roads authorities routinely inspect a sample of completed reinstatements and record the results of the inspections in the Scottish Road Works Register.
 They can also carry out additional inspections if they consider it necessary.
 If a reinstatement does not meet the nationally agreed specification then the utility company has to carry out remedial work.
 In addition, every two years, a national programme is undertaken to investigate the quality of reinstatements through a testing process called ‘coring’.
-This link provides more information.
 Where an organisation’s reinstatements are of a consistently poor quality, the Commissioner may exercise his compliance powers or issue a financial penalty.

 Why don't utilities share the same trench so that the same road only needs to be dug up once?